About the Holiday

 “So…” asks a little boy visiting the Smithsonian Museum of Natural History, “how did the dinosaur get to the museum?”
 Thus begins the tale—not of the dinosaur’s life, but of its journey from life to the museum exhibit hall.

-One hundred and forty-five years ago, the dinosaur roamed the plains of what is now Utah, Overcome by weather and evolutionary events, the dino is buried and much, much later once again exposed.
+One hundred and forty-five million years ago, the dinosaur roamed the plains of what is now Utah, Overcome by weather and evolutionary events, the dino is buried and much, much later once again exposed.
 A Dinosaur Hunter finds one large bone and believes it to be from a Diplodocus Longus.
 He calls in the Paleontologist who confirms it.
 A team of Excavators arrives and unearths the rest of the skeleton.

 The Movers pack the skeleton which was found by the Dinosaur Hunter, confirmed by the Paleontologist, and dug up by the Excavators and load it on a train that transports it to the Smithsonian.
 Here, the bones are cleaned and preserved by the Preparators, who discover that the head and neck are missing!